rart/studio-ui-ng/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## TODOs
 - Make a main repo and move the UI app into a sub package.
-Same for other sub packages (e.g. studio/core, studio/models, studio/services, etc)
+Same for other sub packages (e.g. studio/core, studio/models, studio/services, etc) [WIP]
-- PoC a plugin and plugin system
-- Styles & theming R&D
 - API/HTTP error handling